CarsonBurke/trading_bot_0/README.md

 - drastically outperforms the programmatic strategies with comparable training time
 - Performs exceptionally well when trained sufficiently (thousands of epochs)

-### Architecture
+### Notable Architecture Implementations

 - Continuous action space for position sizing [-1, 1] implicit sell/buy/hold and direction (short term memory/goal setting) for each ticker
-- ConvNeXt-inspired Conv layers, depthwise-separable blocks for price delta % inputs
+- Timesnet-inspired Conv layers for price delta % observations
-- 4-head self-attention learn inter-asset correlations
+- self-attention layers for weighting time, static inputs, and cross-ticker
 - Separate FC paths after shared conv features for actor and critic independent policy/value optimization
 - Inputs price delta %s from current and previous time steps, intention to support more inputs such as news and social sentiment scores per-ticker and for economy